merykud/Diaspora_of_BiH/README.md

 # Diaspora_of_BiH
-Diaspora of BiH.
-Who returned and why
+Who returned and why?
+Data analysis in Python.